tddapps/blog/_posts/2015-06-24-Git-Workflow.md

 ##Commit everything
 A commit is a unique changeset. [^small_commits]

+{% highlight sh %}
 git add -A && git commit -m "committing all the files" && git push origin my_new_branch
+{% endhighlight %}

 1. `git add -A` stages all the modified and new files.
 The Staging Area is a snapshot of what will get committed.
 Staged changes will not be affected by working directory changes.
 2. `git commit -m "committing all the files"` creates a new commit with the staged files.
 This new commit has the message `committing all the files`.